Read the full stored bill text

 (I) Has experience providing training for school safety incident13

-response, VIOLENCE PREVENTION, AND BEHAVIORAL HEALTH;14
+response, VIOLENCE PREVENTION, OR BEHAVIORAL HEALTH;14

 (III) Has experience working with school districts, school15